Pikaday/Pikaday/README.md

 ![Pikaday Screenshot](https://raw.github.com/dbushell/Pikaday/gh-pages/screenshot.png)

-**Production ready?** Not quite!
-It works very well but there's a bit of polishing to do.
-Please submit bugs and feature requests to the [GitHub issue tracker](https://github.com/dbushell/Pikaday/issues).
+**Production ready?** Since version 1.0.0 Pikaday is stable and used in production.
+If you do however find bugs or have feature requests please submit them to the [GitHub issue tracker](https://github.com/dbushell/Pikaday/issues).

 ## Usage